matt-hendrick/open-advocacy/README.md

 - ✅ Create SQLAlchemy models matching validated data structure
 - ✅ Build dependency injection system for database providers

-### Phase 4: Ensure Current System Works As Intended and Clean up Frontend (IN PROGRESS)
+### Phase 4: Improve DB Filters and Status Display (COMPLETED)
-- Update dummy data to avoid orphan status
+- ✅ Improve DB filtering.
+- ✅ Ensure status are only displayed for in district entities
+- ✅ Ensure that all entities are counted as providing a status (even if no status exists)
-- Ensure status updates updates status display.
+- ✅ Ensure status updates updates status display.
-- Display status counts along with colored distribution
+- ✅ Display status counts along with colored distribution
-- Populate with a little more test data

-### Phase 5: Features to Add (PLANNED)
+### Phase 5: Ensure Entities have Correct Data and Display Correctly (PLANNED)
-- Ability to update/display a project timeline and current status (bill timeline)
 - Add district to entity
+- Ensure entity contact info is saved correctly and displayed
+- Clean up display of entity list (should be more compact)
+- Either cut location module system or integrate with jurisdictions/entities

+### Phase 6: Location Module Proof of Concept (PLANNED)
+- Ensure that location properly links up to jurisdictions/entities (can potentially consolidate)
+- Create a minimal Chicago module that demonstrates the pluggable concept
+- Use a small static dataset of Chicago wards and representatives
+- Test switching between "default" and "Chicago" modules
 - Pull in real data for Chicago
-- Either cut location module system or integrate with jurisdictions/entities
+- Get real address lookup working

-### Phase 6: Cleanup Existing Implementation (PLANNED)
+### Phase 7: Cleanup Existing Implementation (PLANNED)
 - Replace various magic strings with enums
-- Clean up dead/unnecessary code (location)
 - Clean up data models (remove any unnecessary optionals or List/Dict)
 - Add some basic frontend/backend tests
 - Add some core tests to help validate that ensure future changes don't break anything
 - At least a few integration tests.

+### Features To Eventually Addd
+- Ability to update/display a project timeline and current status (bill timeline)
+- Display of user's representatives and where they stand on specific issues (entity X opposes project Y)
+- Make entity metadata more flexible.
+Allowing adding arbitrary contact fields or other data.

 ## 5. MVB Implementation Steps